PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 Planned features include:

-• Setting highlights for individual keys on the piano via LCS script.

-Once the above features are added I will consider this at Version 1.0

-Version 2.0 will likely have improved graphics and be rebuilt as a smaller "Composed Widget", provided a particular bug in LCB gets fixed.
+Version 1.0 will likely have improved graphics.
+Version 2.0 Will be rebuilt as a smaller "Composed Widget", provided a particular bug in LCB gets fixed.

 Version 0.4

 • Auto-hilighting chords via a chord formula property

-• Auto-hilighting chords via a chord presets property.
+• Auto-hilighting chords via a chord presets property

+• Setting and getting the highlights for individual keys on the piano via a hilightedNotes property